bcakmakoglu/vue-flow/packages/plugins/layout/README.md

-# Vue Flow: Plugin Dagre
+# Vue Flow: Plugin Layout

-This package contains a simple Dagre Layout plugin that can be used with Vue Flow.
+This package contains a simple Layout using [dagre.js](https://github.com/dagrejs/dagre) plugin that can be used with Vue Flow.
 Simply install the plugin onto your Vue Flow App and you can start using the composable to lay out your graph.